 - 5 ill people have been identified in Kansas (1), North Dakota (1), and Oklahoma (3).

 - The illnesses started on dates ranging from November 18, 2015, to November 26, 2015.

 - All five (100%) reported eating at a Chipotle Mexican Grill in the week before illness started.

 All 3 Oklahoma ill people ate at a single Chipotle location in Oklahoma, and the North Dakota ill person traveled to Kansas during their exposure period and ate at the same Chipotle location as the Kansas ill person.

 Source of Outbreaks Not Determined

-The CDC, FDA and state health officials have not determined the source of either outbreak.
+The CDC, FDA, and state health officials have not determined the source of either outbreak.
 The source was most likely meat or produce that was contaminated prior to distribution to CMG restaurants in several states.
-It is not know if the outbreaks are connected by a common supplier of contaminated food.
+It is not known if the outbreaks are connected by a common supplier of contaminated food.
 Our guess would be that the same supplier is involved in both outbreaks.